dhaedream/bored-ape-clone/README.md

 I created this project using node v16.14.2 and npm v8.5.0.

 ## Status
 This project can be improved.
-I would enable a wider range on font weights.
 The google-fonts are not as bold or thin as the original.
 I would enable router-dom v6 to add more pages.
 I could add an nft marketplace connected to a test blockchain network using ethers.js.

 ## Contact
 [LinkedIn](www.linkedin.com/in/dhaedream)